AddThis

 These are just a few examples of wineries that offer wines made from mulberries or containing mulberries in their blends.

-South African Produced Mulberry Wine
+South African Produced Mulberry Wine Fortified With Brandy

 In South Africa, there are wineries that produce mulberry wines, such as Rietvallei Wine Estate.
 Rietvallei's Cape Ruby Mulberry Wine is made from ripe mulberries and fortified with brandy.
 Additionally, some smaller boutique wineries may also offer mulberry wines, but availability may vary.